WouldYouRatherApp/WouldYouRatherApp/README.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**
+* [x] User can see a styled launch screen and app icon
 * [ ] User should be able to post would you rather questions to the feed
 * [ ] User should be able to have the option to upload a photo with their question
 * [ ] User should be able to vote on the poll